elisnob/elisnob/README.md

 - 👋 Hi, I’m @elisnob
-- 👀 I’m interested in ...learning new things and aquaring knowledge as much as i can handle at a time.
+- 👀 I’m interested in ...learning new things and acquiring knowledge as much as i can handle at a time.
 - 🌱 I’m currently learning ...
 CCNA AND PYTHON PROGRAMING
 - 💞️ I’m looking to collaborate on ...ANY THING THAT COMES WITH THE 21ST CENTURY
 - 📫 How to reach me ...bonsilemasilela@gmail.com